notrab/notrab.dev-old/src/pages/now.md

 Over the last few years I've been working closely with a lot of companies embracing headless commerce, headless APIs, and the Jamstack.

-Day to day I do mostly marketing at [GraphCMS](https://graphcms.com).
+I am the Head of Developer Relations at [GraphCMS](https://graphcms.com).
 I spend most of my days writing documentation, working as a marketing engineer, speaking with developers, and collaborating on projects with the community.

 When I'm not working, you'll find me downtown Verdansk.